bbauska/JS-CellarDoor/README.md

 ## Which one is better?

 The answer is: it depends.
 It depends on the type of graph and the type of operations you want to perform on the graph.
 If you have a graph with a lot of edges, then the adjacency matrix might be better.
 If you have a graph with a lot of vertices, then the adjacency list might be better.
 If you want to be able to quickly tell if there is an edge between two vertices, then the adjacency matrix might be better.
 If you want to be able to quickly iterate over all the edges of a vertex, then the adjacency list might be better.
 I think overall, in my own opinion, the adjacency list is easier and more commonly used.
 But it really depends on the situation.

 In the next lesson, we will take what we have learned about graphs and implement a graph class in JavaScript.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1 id="js90">90.
 Graph Implementation</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 We are now going to create a graph class in JavaScript.
 Again, you can do this in any language you want.
 We will use an adjacency list in the form of an object.

-### Constructor
+<h3>Constructor</h3>

 ```JavaScript
 class Graph {